YallaDotNet/Yalla.Core/README.md

 Usage
 -----

-See the help file located in the doc directory.
+See documentation located in the `doc` directory.
+The latest version is available at http://yalladotnet.github.io/Yalla.Core/

 Notice
 ------